nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Healthcare providers need to ensure that the Host (H) is located in a specific geographic boundary when downloading patient data or performing other sensitive operations.

-* U.S. Presidential Executive Order (TODO: site reference) compliance directs Cloud Service Provider (CSP) support personnel be located in restricted geographies  (e.g., Venezuela, Iran, China, North Korea).
+* U.S. Presidential Executive Order (doj-cisa) compliance directs Cloud Service Provider (CSP) support personnel be located in restricted geographies  (e.g., Venezuela, Iran, China, North Korea).
 However, those personnel should not be allowed to support U.S. customers.
 Geo-location enforcement can ensure policy compliance.
 See [doj-cisa].